Gwen Stefani Lists Home She Previously Shared With Gavin Rossdale, Ready For Blake Shelton Engagement?

 Gwen Stefani just listed the home she used to share with Gavin Rossdale.

-Over a year and a half after Gwen Stefani filed for divorce after 13 years of marriage and three children with the Bush rocker, Kingston, 10, Zuma, 8, and Apollo, 2, the singer and coach of The Voice has listed “The Summit,” her former marital home in Beverly Hills, California for a whopping $35 million.
+Over a year and a half after Gwen Stefani filed for divorce after 13 years of marriage and three children with the Bush rocker, Kingston, 10; Zuma, 8; and Apollo, 2, the singer and coach of The Voice has listed “The Summit,” her former marital home in Beverly Hills, California, for a whopping $35 million.

 On January 11, OK!
-Magazine shared numerous details regarding Gwen Stefani’s home, revealing the property boasts a tennis court, gym, outdoor kitchen, large walk-in closet, movie theater and much more.
+Magazine shared numerous details regarding Gwen Stefani’s home, revealing that the property boasts a tennis court, gym, outdoor kitchen, large walk-in closet, movie theater, and much more.
 In all, the home is 12,000 square feet and includes seven bedrooms and 11 bathrooms.

 Gwen Stefani and Gavin Rossdale purchased the home for $13.5 million in 2006 and before they did, Jennifer Lopez called “The Summit” home.